timkaye11/goRecommend/ALS/README.md

 ### Alternating Least Squares (ALS)

-> Uses the ALS algorithm outlined in [this article](http://wanlab.poly.edu/recsys12/recsys/p83.pdf) for the explicit case For the implicit case, the algorithm is outlined [here](labs.yahoo.com/files/HuKorenVolinsky-ICDM08.pdf)
+> Uses the ALS algorithm outlined in [this article](http://wanlab.poly.edu/recsys12/recsys/p83.pdf) for the explicit case.
+For the implicit case, the algorithm is outlined [here](labs.yahoo.com/files/HuKorenVolinsky-ICDM08.pdf)

 Relies on Skelter John's *matrix.go* package for some matrix functionality.